 One of the specialties there is the wide selection of noodles—four widths, two thicknesses, white and whole wheat, according to their brochure.
-The Lehmans make an average of 400 pounds of noodles a day – you can often see Katie and the kids rolling it out on weekdays from 8:30 a.m. to 1:30 p.m. through a glass wall in the store.
-But you can buy it any time!
+The Lehmans make an average of 400 pounds of noodles a day.
+You can often see Katie and the kids rolling them out on weekdays from 8:30 a.m. to 1:30 p.m. through a glass wall in the store.
+But you can buy them any time!
 (Except Sundays… almost everything in Amish Indiana is closed on Sundays.)

 Another specialty is honey.
-According to Melissa Troyer’s book 101 Things to Do in Shipshewana, Norman has tended bees for over 20 years and produces 36,000 pounds of of honey products a year!
-The store carries jars of honey in many sizes and varieties, comb honey, honey sticks, bee pollen, beeswax candles and soap, and nine flavors of whipped honey.
-My husband has to drag me away from the working honeybee hive that can be seen in the store—I find them fascinating.
+According to Melissa Troyer’s book 101 Things to Do in Shipshewana, Norman has tended bees for over 20 years and produces 36,000 pounds of of honey products a year.
+The store carries jars of honey in many sizes and varieties: comb honey, honey sticks, bee pollen, beeswax candles and soap, and nine flavors of whipped honey.
+My husband has to drag me away from the working honeybee hive that can be seen in the store!
+I find it fascinating.

 All in all, worth a stop.